yoyoberenguer/EPROM/README.md

 A9 (pin 24) of the SMT27C256

-To activate the ES mode, the programming equipment must force 11.5V to 12.5V on address line A9 of the M27C256B, with V CC = V PP = 5V.
-Two identifier bytes may then be sequenced from the device out-puts by toggling address line A0 from V IL to V IH .
+To activate the ES mode, the programming equipment must force 11.5V to 12.5V on address line A9 of the M27C256B, with VCC = VPP = 5V.
+Two identifier bytes may then be sequenced from the device out-puts by toggling address line A0 from VIL to VIH .
 All other address lines must be held at V IL during Electronic Signature mode.
-Byte 0 (A0 = VIL ) rep-resents the manufacturer code and byte 1 (A0 = V IH ) the device identifier code.
+Byte 0 (A0 = VIL ) rep-resents the manufacturer code and byte 1 (A0 = VIH ) the device identifier code.
 For the ST-Microelectronics M27C256B, these two identifier bytes are given in Table 4 and can be read-out on outputs Q7 to Q0